P0171 – Meaning, Causes, Symptoms, & Fixes

 - Engine misfiring

-- Vacuum leaks – PCV hose, vacuum hoses, intake manifold gasket.
+- Vacuum leaks – PCV hoses, vacuum hoses, intake manifold gasket.

 - Weak fuel pump